Nihal4777/Nihal4777/README.md

 ### I'm Nihal

 Curiosity driven learner who always loves to explore and understand new things.
 My area of research interest majorly includes web technologies and microprocessors.
 I am also an aspiring educator who loves to teach new technology to people.
+## 🚀 About Me

+- 🔭 I'm currently pursuing my Bachelor's in Computer Engineering at L.D.
+College of Engineering.
+- 📝 I'm currently serving as technical lead at Google Developer Student Club at LDCE.
+- 🌐 Also currently contributing as mentor at GSSoC'24

 ## 🔭 I know
 <p align="center">
    <a href="https://github.com/Nihal4777">